barath83/Web-App-Series/README.md

 # Web-App-Series

-This repository contains a series of Web applications and Android applications developed during the quarantine period of Summer 2020.
+This repository contains a series of Web applications and Android applications.

 ## 1.Bluetooth App
 Bluetooth App is an android application that lists all the bluetooth devices around either by it's name or by it's address along with